What is parked car insurance?

 Here are some general parked-car insurance guidelines:

-- You need to own the vehicle and not be paying it off.
+• Ensure you don't have a loan or lease.
 If you are currently leasing, or your car is not paid off, you probably won't be able to switch to parked car insurance.

 What happens if someone hits your parked car?